East New York: City Line

 City Line is a sub-section of East New York bordering the neighborhoods of Cypress Hills to the north and southwest and Ozone Park (Queens) to the east.
 The neighborhood is named "City Line" for its location in the former City of Brooklyn near the border with Queens County before Brooklyn and parts of Queens County were consolidated into New York City in 1898.
-Many Italians, Germans and Irish originally lived in the area, which today is home to immigrants from Bangladesh, the Dominican Republic, Guyana, and Puerto Rico.
-The neighborhood also includes African Americans, Latinos and a scattered presence of South Asians.
+Many Italians, Germans and Irish originally lived in the area, which today is home to immigrants from Bangladesh, the Dominican Republic, and Guyana.
+The neighborhood also includes African Americans, Hispanics and a scattered presence of South Asians.
 The main commercial district is located along Liberty Avenue.
 City Line is home to many restaurants, shopping stores, and food markets.